 Enterprise legal teams typically manage between 200 and 2,000+ NDAs annually.
 The exact number depends on industry, sales cycle, and how many external relationships require confidentiality protection.
 Technology and professional services firms tend to be at the higher end because nearly every new business conversation starts with an NDA.
 Manufacturing and healthcare organizations may have lower NDA volume but higher complexity per agreement due to regulatory requirements.

 Yes, and this is one of the biggest productivity gains from NDA management software.
 The approach is called self-service creation.
 Legal defines approved NDA templates with pre-vetted terms.
 Sales reps select the appropriate template (or the system selects it based on the request type), fill in counterparty details, and send for signature.
 Legal never sees the NDA unless it involves non-standard terms or the counterparty requests changes that trigger an approval workflow.
-This model lets legal focus on the 33% of NDAs that genuinely need human judgment while the other 67% flow automatically.
+This model lets legal focus on the minority of NDAs that genuinely need human judgment while the rest flow automatically.

 What is the difference between mutual and unilateral NDAs?